Can We Faithfully Represent Masked States to Compute Shapley Values on a DNN?: Estimating baseline values

-The order of the marginal benefit { $\Delta v_i(S)$} is defined as the number of elements in { $S$} (\emph{i.e.} if { $\vert S \vert=m$}, the order of { $\Delta v_i(S)$} is { $m$}).
-For a low order { $m$}, { $\phi^{(m)}_i$} denotes the attribution of the $i$-th input variable, when $i$ cooperates with a few contextual pixels.
-For a high order { $m$}, { $\phi^{(m)}_i$} corresponds to the impact of $i$ when it collaborates with massive contextual variables.
-Similarly, the order of { $\Delta v_i(S)$} measures the marginal benefit of the $i$-th input variable to the model output with contexts composed of { $m=\vert S \vert$} variables.
+Based on Theorem~\ref{theo:baseline-incorrect}, we derive Eq.~(\ref{eq:def of optimal baseline}) to learn optimal baseline values, but the computational cost of enumerating all causal patterns is exponential.
+Thus, we explore an approximate solution to learning baseline values.
+According to Theorem~\ref{theo:baseline-number}, \textit{incorrect baseline values usually mistakenly explain high-order causal patterns as an unnecessarily large number of low-order causal patterns,} where the order { $m$} of the causal effect $U_S$ is defined as the cardinality of { $S$}, { $m=\vert S \vert$}.

+Thus, \textit{the objective of learning baseline values} is roughly equivalent to penalizing effects of low-order causal patterns, in order to prevent learning incorrect baseline values that mistakenly represent the high-order pattern as an exponential number of low-order patterns. { } \!\!\textbf{An approximate-yet-efficient solution.} When each input sample contains a huge number of variables, \emph{e.g.}, an image sample, directly optimizing Eq.~(\ref{eq:loss-I(S)}) is NP-hard.
+Fortunately, we find the multi-order Shapley value and the multi-order marginal benefit in the following equation have strong connections with multi-order causal patterns (proven in Appendix~\ref{sec: appendix_multi-order shapley value and marginal benefits}), as follows. { } \!\!where { $\phi_i^{(m)}(\boldsymbol{x}|\boldsymbol{b})$} and { $\Delta v_i(S|\boldsymbol{x},\boldsymbol{b})$} denote the $m$-order Shapley value and the $m$-order marginal benefit computed using baseline values { $\boldsymbol{b}$}, respectively, where the order { $m$} is given as { $m\!=\!|S|$}.

-In Equation~\eqref{eq:def of multi-order Shapley values}, we have proven that high-order interaction patterns { $I(S)$} are only contained by high-order Shapley values { $\phi_i^{(m)}$} and high-order marginal benefits { $\Delta v_i(S)$}.
-In this way, we propose the following two loss functions to penalize the strength of low-order Shapley values, { $\vert \phi_i^{(m)}\vert$}, and the strength low-order marginal benefits, { $|\Delta v_i(S)|$}, respectively, which can boost the influence of high-order interaction patterns according to Equation~\eqref{eq: efficiency of interaction}.
+According to the above equation, high-order casual patterns { $U_S$} are only contained by high-order Shapley values { $\phi_i^{(m)}$} and high-order marginal benefits { $\Delta v_i$}.
+Therefore, in order to penalize the effects of low-order causal patterns, we penalize the strength of low-order Shapley values and low-order marginal benefits, respectively, as an engineering solution to boost computational efficiency.
+In experiments, these loss functions were optimized via SGD. { } \!\!where { $\lambda\ge m$} denotes the maximum order to be penalized.
+We have conducted experiments to verify that baseline values $\boldsymbol{b}$ learned by loss functions in Eq.~(\ref{eq:loss}) could effectively sparsify causal effects of low-order causal patterns in Eq.~(\ref{eq:loss-I(S)}).
+Please see Appendix~\ref{subsec: appendix_effect on multi-order sv and mb} for results.